May 1, 2019 4 min to read

 Editor’s Note: Emma Wakpi is MAI’s Area Coordinator in Papua New Guinea.
 She explains how the Minimbi people group had to see themselves through God’s story in order to claim ownership to their identity as an important and relevant people group.

-In introducing the Community Health Evangelism program to a new community, the second lesson of a typical six-session series is called, “The Power of Story.”
+When introducing the Community Health Evangelism program to a new community, the second lesson of a typical six-session series is called, “The Power of Story.”
 The community is encouraged to tell their traditional cultural stories with a view of seeing how these might intersect with God’s story for their community.
 As Acts 17:26-27 (NIV) states: “From one man he made all the nations, that they should inhabit the whole earth; and he marked out their appointed times in history and the boundaries of their lands.
 God did this so that they would seek Him and perhaps reach out for Him and find Him, though He is not far from any one of us.”

 As Emma came to this session in her training with the Minimbi people group from the remote Western Highland in Papua New Guinea, they explained why they are known as the “people of stone.”
 They live in a very rugged stony place, called in derision the “back page” of the area.
 Also, their ancestor Minimbi was hatched from an egg placed on a stone.
 Therefore, they see themselves as “Stone People,” even placing their hand on a stone when they swear to the truth.
 (They say, “Touch stone; I’m telling the truth!”)